NET WORTH: $2.9 billion

 ARTS: D’Aniello chairs the Wolf Trap Foundation, which supports the Wolf Trap National Park for the Performing Arts, a performing arts center located on national park land in Virginia, in close proximity to where the D'Aniellos live.
 The couple recently supported a Wolf Trap fundraiser with $50,000 and have supported the Washington National Opera.
 D'Aniello mother worked as a pianist and church organist.

 CATHOLIC CHURCH: D’Aniello’s major beneficiaries so far have been the local archdioceses of Washington and Arlington, Virginia.
 D’Aniello underwrote $4 million to expand a local seminary, and has contributed to a number of other church projects.
 He's a close friend of Cardinal Donald Wuerl, who also grew up in western Pennsylvania.

 LOOKING AHEAD: It's worth noting that D'Aniello has said that he's not planning on signing the Giving Pledge like Rubenstein has.
 He also hasn't promised to give $1 billion to Washington D.C., as Conway has.
 But fear not.
 D'Aniello believes a minimum 50 percent commitment isn't enough: "If you're only going to give away 50 percent of your wealth... c'mon, I'm going to do much more than that."
-Once the D'Aniello Family Foundation starts ramping up its giving (it held $44 million in assets, but only gave way $25,000 in 2013), expect a lot more money heading out the door.
+Once the D'Aniello Family Foundation starts ramping up its giving, expect a lot more money heading out the door.